vb-consulting/NpgsqlRest/README.md

 ';
 ```

-This annotation will create `HTTP GET /hello` endpoint that returns "Hello World" and will authorize only admin role.
+This annotation will create an `HTTP GET /hello` endpoint that returns "Hello World" and will authorize only the admin role.

-We could also add any HTTP response header, like for example `Content-Type: text/plain`, but since this function returns text, response will be `text/plain` anyhow.
+We could also add any HTTP response header, like for example `Content-Type: text/plain`, but since this function returns text, the response will be `text/plain` anyhow.

-Note: Anything that is not valid HTTP header or comment annotation that alters behavior, will be ignored and treated as a function comment.
+Note: Anything that is not a valid HTTP header or a comment annotation that alters behavior will be ignored and treated as a function comment.

 ### 2) Prepare Server Executable